대수적 구조

 Then \(\prod^wG_i\) has the following universal property.

 Theorem 2 Let a family of groups \((G_i)\) and their weak direct product \(\prod^w G_i\) be given.
-For another group \(H\), if group homomorphisms \(f_i:G_i\rightarrow H\) satisfy the following condition:
+For another group \(H\), suppose that group homomorphisms \(f_i:G_i\rightarrow H\) satisfy the condition

 Proof